haltosan/haifu/STYLE.md

 Issues are GitHub issues.
 Feature requests MUST start with 'Feature request - ' in the issue title.
 Bug issue titles MUST be focused on the issue behaviour.
 Ex: 'interpreter crashes on divide by 0' instead of 'fix the math'.
-Issues MUST be resolved with a pull request from a non-master branch to master.
+Issues SHOULD be resolved with a pull request from a non-master branch to master.
+Exceptions include issues that don't need a commit.